 -

 explicit: In explicit proxy mode, the client must specify an IP address in their browser, unless the organization pushes the setting onto the client’s device.
-This address is the IP address of a proxy server that is configured on the ADC appliance.
+This address is the IP address of a proxy server that is configured on NetScaler.
 All client requests are sent to this IP address.

 For explicit proxy, you must configure a content switching virtual server of type PROXY and specify an IP address and a valid port number.
 Also, when the